planimation/backend/server/app/unit_test/README.md

 ## Unit test

-The unit test can be running with the command:
+The unit tests can be run with the command:
 ```
 python -m unittest test_cases
 ```